bruvellu/terebratalia-wnts/wnt.md

 Frizzled genes are expressed in broader domains with *fz1/2/7* being nearly ubiquitous (@fig:fzdantag and @fig:summary).
 The remaining Frizzleds, *fz5/8*, *fz4*, and *fz9/10*, are expressed at the anterior, medial, and posterior portion of the apical lobe, respectively, with no overlaps, showing an anteroposterior organization (@fig:fzdantag and @fig:summary).
 No Frizzled receptor is expressed in the terminal portion of the pedicle lobe.
-In contrast, Wnt antagonists are confined to the anteriormost portion of the ectoderm (@fig:fzdantag).

 We identified four main areas, each containing transcripts of different Wnt ligands in partially overlapping Wnt domains: the posterior portion of the apical lobe (*wnt2*, *wnt8*, *wnt5*, *wntA*), the mantle lobe (*wnt5* and *wnt16*), the subterminal portion of the pedicle lobe (*wnt1*, *wnt4*, *wnt9* and *wnt10*), and the terminal portion of the pedicle lobe (*wnt5*, *wnt6*, *wnt11*) (@fig:summary).
-The domains show a clear anteroposterior organization.
 In addition, *wnt7* outlines the boundaries between two molecular territories, the apical--mantle boundary, and the pedicle lobe terminal and subterminal regions (@fig:summary).
 Different portions of the embryo express a unique set of Wnt domains, and one Wnt gene is often limited to a specific region of the body.
 While most Wnts are expressed in a single region, *wnt1*, *wnt5*, and  *wnt7* are expressed in different regions along the anteroposterior axis.